-Customer Alert: This site will be experiencing brief outages on Saturday, 03/15/2014, from 5am to noon CST as we update and implement improvements on our network systems.
-We sincerely apologize for any inconvenience and thank you for your patience
+Customer Alert: This site will be experiencing brief outages on Friday, 07/31/2015, from 7 pm to 2 am CST, as we update and implement improvements on our network systems.
+We sincerely apologize for any inconvenience and thank you for your patience.

-Physical Activity and Obesity eBook-2nd Edition
+Physical Activity and Obesity-2nd Edition

 Several studies have been performed to establish the amount of physical activity needed to maintain weight loss

-Measurement and Evaluation in Human Performance With Web Study Guide-4th Edition
+Introduction to Kinesiology With Web Study Guide-4th Edition

 It is not unusual for athletes to exhibit an “abnormal” ECG due to the effect of exercise training on the anatomy and autonomic control of the heart.
 However, it is important to understand which ECG abnormalities may be physiologic and which are likely to be pathologic.